Large Language Model Instruction Following: A Survey of Progresses and Challenges: Instruction-related Applications

 For the non-NLP (multi-modal) tasks, most focused on environment-grounded language learning, i.e., driving the agent to associate natural language instructions with the environments and make corresponding reactions, such as selecting mentioned objects from an image/video~\cite{matuszek2012joint,krishnamurthy2013jointly,puig2018virtualhome}, following navigational instructions to move the agent~\cite{tellex2011approaching,kim2012unsupervised,chen2012fast,artzi2013weakly,bisk2016natural}, plotting corresponding traces on a map~\cite{vogel2010learning,chen2011learning}, playing soccer/card games based on given rules~\cite{kuhlmann2004guiding,eisenstein2009reading,branavan2011learning,babecs2012learning,goldwasser2014learning}, generating real-time sports broadcast~\cite{chen2008learning,liang2009learning}, controlling software~\cite{branavan2010reading}, and querying external databases~\cite{clarke2010driving}, etc. Meanwhile, instructions are also widely adapted to help communicate with the system in solving NLP tasks, e.g., following instructions to manipulate strings~\cite{gaddy2019pre}, classifying emails based on the given explanations~\cite{srivastava2017joint,srivastava2018zero}, and text-to-code generation~\cite{acquaviva2021communicating}.

-Recently, a growing body of research tended to design the human-computer communication procedure in an \textbf{iterative} and \textbf{modular} manner.
+Recently, a growing body of research tended to design the human-computer communication procedure in an \textit{iterative} and \textit{modular} manner~\cite{dwivedi2022editeval,chakrabarty2022help}.
 For example, \citet{li2020interactive} built a system to help the users tackle daily missions (e.g., ordering coffee or requesting Uber).
 Benefiting from a user-friendly graphical interface, the system can iteratively ask questions about the tasks, and users can continually refine their instructions to avoid unclear descriptions or vague concepts.
-Similarly, \citet{dwivedi2022editeval} proposed a benchmark to iteratively instruct the PLM to improve the text, where each iteration only used a small piece of instruction with a precise purpose (e.g., ``\textit{Simplify the text}'' or ``\textit{Make the text neutral}'').
-Besides, \citet{chakrabarty2022help} constructed a collaborative poem-writing system, where the user could initially provide an ambiguous instruction (e.g., ``\textit{Write a poem about cake}'') and then incrementally refine the instruction with more details (e.g., ``\textit{Contain the word -- `chocolate'} '') by observing the model's intermediate outputs.
-Meanwhile, \citet{mishra2022help} proposed a biography generation system\footnote{\citet{mishra2022help} actually experimented with more than 60 text generation tasks.} that progressively collected the necessary personal information from the users (by asking questions in a dialogue scene to guide the users) and generated a paragraph-style bio finally.
-As it is usually hard for non-expert users to write a sufficient instruction in one shot, while adapting an iterative and modular paradigm in designing instruction-based AI systems can help guide the users to enrich the task instruction step by step, thus this paradigm efficiently relieves the thinking demands of users and leads a more user-oriented system.
+As it is usually hard for non-expert users to write sufficient instructions in one shot, adapting an iterative and modular paradigm in designing instruction-based AI systems can help guide the users to enrich the task instruction step by step.
+Thus, this paradigm efficiently relieves the thinking demands of users and leads to a more user-oriented system~\cite{mishra2022help}.
 Due to its practical values, we emphasize the importance of this branch of work in this paper.